N3dal/N3dal/README.md

    }

    def use(self, tool):
-      """"""
-      # use one of my tools or use bunch of them.
+      """use one of my tools or use bunch of them.""" return TOOLS[tool]
-      return TOOLS[tool]

    def work(self):